adobe/probot-serverless-openwhisk/README.md

 ## CLI

-The command line interface `wskbot` can be invoked via `./node_modules/.bin/wskbot`.
+The command-line interface `wskbot` can be invoked via `./node_modules/.bin/wskbot`.
 Alternatively, you can also use npx: `npx wskbot` or install it globally `npm install -g probot-serverless-openwhisk`.

 ```